 The determination of landing performance data should be based on information provided in the OM on the reported RWYCC.
-The RWYCC is determined by the aerodrome operator using the RCAM and associated procedures defined in the Aerodrome Licensing Manual.
+The RWYCC is determined by the aerodrome operator using the RCAM and associated procedures defined in MCAR-Aerodrome Design and Operations.
 The RWYCC is reported through an RCR in the SNOWTAM format in accordance with ICAO Annex 15.